omergk28/spring-poc-postgres-debezium/README.md

 # spring-poc-postgres-debezium
-This is a proof of concept Change Data Capture using Debezium and PostgreSQL
+This is a proof of concept Change Data Capture using Debezium and PostgreSQL.

-Following diagram shows a quick overview of the architecture:
+## Architecture

 ```mermaid
 graph TD